miklagard/tracks/README.md

 set_answer_to_session: Session key to be stored the answer
 terminate: It ends the converstation if it is set as True

-For the direction, use any of those following variables:
+#### For the direction, use any of those following variables:

+##### direct_to
-direct_to: The name of the Chat class to direct without paying attention to user's answer
+The name of the Chat class to direct without paying attention to the user's answer.

+##### direct_if_condition

-direct_if_condition: A dictionary to direct user to other Chat classes regarding their answers.
+A dictionary to direct user to other Chat classes regarding their answers.

 The keys of this dictiary are the files which contains list of words which expected as an answer.

 They are located under /tracker/tracer/nlp_data/{key_name}.txt.
+This folder location can be modified under settings.py NLP_CONDITIONS_FILE.

+##### direct_if_session_iteration

+It is for the ittaration order for the listed answers.